invertase/react-native-firebase/docs/index.md

 To do this, open your `/ios/{projectName}/AppDelegate.mm` file (or `AppDelegate.m` if on older react-native), and add the following:

-At the top of the file, import the Firebase SDK:
+At the top of the file, import the Firebase SDK right after `'#import "AppDelegate.h"'`:

 ```
 #import <Firebase.h>